14 Ecommerce Tips to Boost Sales for Small Businesses

 You need to show that you value your customers.
 For example, you could offer a fair price on all your products or free shipping.
 Also, it should be easy and simple to complete the entire purchase process—from selection to checkout.

-Take these extra steps to keep your customer engaged with your site.
+Take these extra steps to keep your online shoppers engaged with your site and product pages.
 It will pay off and motivate them to make a purchase.

 But don’t forget to keep your customers engaged after their purchase, too.
 For example, effective e-commerce fulfillment strategies can make returns easier for customers.
 And that’s important, as customers who can easily return products are less likely to issue chargebacks or leave negative reviews.